 For those with sleep disorders

 As alcohol suppresses breathing it can exacerbate sleep apnoea, a condition which occurs through the night in suffers, with pausing in breathing.
-Furthermore, alcohol can also reduce the brain’s ability to wake and detect a lack of oxygen in the body, and this can lead to longer and more frequent breathing pauses.
-As such, it is recommended that people with sleep apnea either avoid drinking alcohol altogether or at least cut back on their drinking.
+Furthermore, alcohol can also reduce the brain’s ability to wake and detect a lack of oxygen in the body.
+This can lead to longer and more frequent breathing pauses.
+It is recommended that people with sleep apnea either avoid drinking alcohol altogether or at least cut back on their drinking.

 Alcohols effects on increasing snoring are also well documented.
 Alcohol consumption allows all the muscles of the body to relax, including your throat muscles which then leads to the vibration of snoring.